HuXianshengNXU/CGDLS-main/README.md

 # CGDLS
-This is the PyTorch-based implementation for EDRec model proposed in this paper:
+This is the PyTorch-based implementation for CGDLS model proposed in this paper:
 ![model](./framework1.png)
 ## Code Structures
     .